-The Applied Project requirement is completed over the course of 3 courses (MATH 301, 302, and 494-2).
-Over the course of the curriculum, students will
+The Applied Project requirement is completed over the course of 3 courses (MATH 301, 302, and 494-2 - see descriptions below).
+Over the course of the curriculum, you will

 - learn to be comfortable reading and learning from journal articles and other primary sources of scientific literature.

 - learn about areas of cutting edge research in applied mathematics, and how to approach a project of original research in these areas.

 - learn how to delve into a specialized area of study outside of mathematics, with the purpose of acquiring the necessary background in that area to understand how their mathematical expertise can be applied.

 - learn to write a scientific article following academic publishing guidelines, using standard industry editing software such as LaTeX.